Tarusharma1/SystemSage/README.md

 ## At a Glance

+* Ask which services is taking high resources
+* Ask  can you close this [service name]
+* Ask can u check internet is working
 * Monitor system resources in real-time (CPU, Memory, Disk)
 * Manage processes and services across different operating systems
 * Track network interfaces and performance